Inedo/inedo-docs/Content/proget/feeds/universal/virtual-packages.md

 There are several cases where you may want to bundle a number of packages into a single, logical package.

 :::(Info)
-Let us say you have created an application that has been customized for six different clients by overwriting logos, javascript files, or other resources within the application.
+Let us say you have created an application that has been customized for six different clients by overwriting logos, JavaScript files, or other resources within the application.
 The "base application" is completely useless on its own, except for testing and quality assurance purposes, and the "resources" are even more useless.
 They must be combined with a specific version of the "base application" to be tested at all.
 :::

-This can be easily solved with a virtual package that "bundles" a specific version of the base application (CrmAppBase) and the client customization (InitechApp) into a single, logical package (Initech.Crm).
+This can be easily solved with a virtual package that "bundles" a specific version of the base application (`CrmAppBase`) and the client customization (`InitechApp`) into a single, logical package (`Initech.crm`).

 When you deliver the package, it will be exactly what is needed.
 However, you can easily see from the metadata which versions/components were used to assemble the package.